 Scleroderma Victoria exists and continues to grow through the dedication and inspiration of so many throughout the years.

-SV began in July 1979 as a self-help group under the guidance of Jenny Gould and Roland Airey who were social workers at The Alfred Hospital working with Dr Alf Barnett.
+In July 1979, Scleroderma Victoria began as a self-help group under the guidance of Jenny Gould and Roland Airey who were social workers at The Alfred Hospital working with Dr Alf Barnett.